JulieMariaJ/Scoring_TCRpMHC_structures/TCRpMHCmodels/README.md

-## Guideline to set up TCRpMHCmodels with restrictions as done in this master thesis
+## Guide for setting up TCRpMHCmodels with restrictions as done in this master thesis

 1. Download TCRpMHCmodels tool from link: https://services.healthtech.dtu.dk/services/TCRpMHCmodels-1.0/
 2. Set up tool as per their instructions